davidbarone/parser/README.md

 search_factor       =   OR!, :boolean_term;
 search_condition    =   OR:boolean_term, OR:search_factor*;";
 ```
 The above grammar specifies an 'SQL-ish' grammar for constructing a 'filter' expression.
-Again, the same rules apply for lexer rules and parser rules.
+The grammar includes terminal and non terminal rules.
+Within the parser, terminal rules are called lexer rules, and non-terminal rules are called parser rules.
 Multiple alternate expansions of a rule can be separated by '|', and a series of symbols are separated by a comma.
 The full set of symbols allows in the grammar is shown below:

 |Symbol    |Description                              |
 |:--------:|:----------------------------------------|